FIT 2023 Carbon Project

 Project Information:

-FIT 2023 Carbon Project is a plantation forestry project located in the South West region of Western Australia, with project areas situated near the timber towns of Manjimup and Greenbushes.
-Registered in January 2023, the project covers approximately 1,654 hectares and is situated in one of Australia’s premier forestry and agricultural zones.
-The region is characterized by a Mediterranean climate with high annual rainfall and productive soils, typically consisting of lateritic gravels and sandy loams that support robust timber growth.
+FIT 2023 Carbon Project is a plantation forestry project located in the South West region of Western Australia, with project areas situated near the towns of Boyup Brook and Donnybrook (approximately 200km south of Perth).
+Registered in January 2023, the project covers roughly 1,654 hectares.
+The region is a primary hub for Western Australian agriculture and forestry, characterized by a Mediterranean climate with high rainfall and gravelly loam soils that support productive timber plantations, vineyards, and grazing.

-The project operates under the 2022 Plantation Forestry methodology, which incentivizes carbon sequestration through commercial timber operations.
-Specifically, this project engages in two key activities: establishing new plantation forests on land where they did not previously exist, and converting existing short-rotation plantations (typically harvested for woodchips) into long-rotation plantations (harvested for sawlogs).
-By extending the growth cycle of the trees, the project stores carbon in the forest biomass for a longer period and produces wood products that retain carbon for decades.
+The project operates under the Plantation Forestry (2022) methodology, which credits abatement for activities that increase carbon stocks in plantation forests.
+Specifically, this project involves two key activities: establishing new plantation forests and converting existing short-rotation plantations (typically harvested for woodchips/pulp every 10–15 years) into long-rotation plantations (harvested for sawlogs after 25+ years).
+By extending the rotation period, the trees store carbon for a longer duration, and the resulting wood products often have longer lifespans.